Top Tourist Places to Visit in Mumbai

 Film City, located in the Goregaon suburb of Mumbai, is the epicenter of India's booming film and television industry, commonly known as Bollywood.
 Spread over hundreds of acres, Film City is a sprawling complex of studios, sets, and outdoor locations where thousands of films and TV shows are produced each year.

 Visitors to Film City can embark on guided tours that offer a behind-the-scenes glimpse into the world of Bollywood filmmaking.
-They can explore elaborate film sets, replicas of iconic landmarks, and streetscapes that recreate the ambiance of different cities and time periods.
+They can explore elaborate film sets, replicas of iconic landmarks, and streetscapes that recreate the ambiance of different cities and periods.

 One of the highlights of a tour of Film City is the opportunity to catch a glimpse of Bollywood celebrities in action.
 Visitors may chance upon film shoots taking place on location or spot their favorite stars rehearsing dialogues and performing dance sequences.